Bosch PS31 vs PS32 – Product Comparison Guide

 Bosch PS31 Dislikes

-- Plastic Chuck: Overall the drill feels durable, however, the chuck and most of the product is made from plastic.
-This isn’t necessarily a deal breaker as most people who like this model enjoy the fact that it’s so portable and light-weight.
+- Plastic Chuck: Overall the drill feels durable, however, the chuck and most of the product are made from plastic.
+This isn’t necessarily a deal-breaker as most people who like this model enjoy the fact that it’s so portable and light-weight.
 A metal chuck will often weigh down the drill more.